Polish locker company InPost valued at 7 bln-8 bln euros in IPO

-WARSAW, Jan 21 (Reuters) - Polish parcel locker firm InPost has set its price range in the initial public offering (IPO) at 14-16 euros per share, which implies the company's valuation at 7 billion-8 billion euro, confirming an earlier Reuters report.
+WARSAW, Jan 21 (Reuters) - Polish parcel locker firm InPost has set its price range in an initial public offering (IPO) in Amsterdam at 14-16 euros per share, which implies a valuation at 7 billion-8 billion euros, confirming an earlier Reuters report.

+Both Allegro and InPost have benefited from the online boom as the COVID-19 pandemic keeps shoppers at home.

 Reuters reported in December that private equity firm Advent International was preparing an Amsterdam IPO for InPost that would value its equity at 7 billion-8 billion euros.
 The company announced its IPO plans in January.